Breast Cancer: Choosing Your Doctors and Hospitals

 - Whether the hospital is involved with cancer research and offers clinical trials

-The National Cancer Institute -- or NCI -- is a branch of the federal government that has designated a select group of 60 medical institutions in over 30 states as cancer centers.
+The National Cancer Institute -- or NCI -- is a branch of the federal government that has designated a select group of more than 60 medical institutions in over 30 states as cancer centers.

 The highest rating is a National Cancer Institute designated "comprehensive cancer center," which is generally associated with larger medical institutions, universities, or medical schools.
 They offer the latest in medications, new techniques, state-of-the-art equipment, and access to clinical trials.
 Their doctors stay current in the newest methods in treating cancer.

-Or for a list of cancer centers online, go to http://www3.cancer.gov/cancercenters/centerslist.html.
+For a list of cancer centers online, go to cancer.gov.

 Choosing Your Support for Breast Cancer

 It's important not to neglect your emotional health during cancer treatment.
-Cancer patients, families, friends, and caregivers need support in varying ways during this difficult time.
+Not just you, but your family, friends, and caregivers will need support in varying ways during this difficult time.

-Cancer doctors or nurses can direct patients or families to a social worker familiar with support groups or individual support to help you cope.
+Cancer doctors or nurses can direct you or family members to a social worker familiar with support groups or individual support.

-- An oncology social worker may be available to meet with families or patients to address emotional issues, financial difficulties, insurance questions, discharge planning, transportation, and home or hospice care.
+- An oncology social worker may be available to meet with you or your family to address emotional issues, financial difficulties, insurance questions, discharge planning, transportation, and home or hospice care.

-Hospitals organize seminars or programs that educate patients about cancer, provide support, and offer walk-a-thons and other activities for women with cancer.
+Hospitals organize seminars or programs that educate people about cancer, provide support, and offer walk-a-thons and other activities for women with cancer.

 - A dietitian can offer ways to make meals more nutritious and appealing.

-- A hospital chaplain uses spiritual and clinical training to address the spiritual needs of patients and families.
+- A hospital chaplain uses spiritual and clinical training to address the spiritual needs of people with cancer and their families.

-- Hospitals often have libraries or resource centers that are open to patients.
+- Hospitals often have libraries or resource centers with information about cancer.